jaericho/jaericho.github.io/_posts/2015-06-01-Upgrading-Windows-2003-to2008-with-iSCSI.md

 tags: [iSCSI, Netapp, Snapdrive, Windows]
 ---

-Yeah, yeah, I know what you are going to say about upgrading Windows in place.

-I get it, I hate it too, but sometimes it needs to be done.
+I know what you are going to say about upgrading Windows in place but sometimes it needs to be done.

 I have many 2003 servers that will get an in place upgrade to 2008 and several use Netapp’s Snapdrive to connect to iSCSI LUNs.
 The iSCSI initiator had to be install separately in 2003 and it’s baked into 2008 out of the box, so it’s best to disconnect the iSCSI drives and uninstall the initiator from 2003 before doing the upgrade.